RuaraidhCurr/Notes/SalesForce/PD1 Notes/Apex Data Types/Maps.md

 A map is a collection of key value pairs. the key value pairs can be any combination primitive data type.
+Key value must be unique.

 Example